-WHEREAS Chris was a dedicated scholar and practitioner of anthropology and archaeology; and
+WHREAS Chris was a dedicated scholar and practitioner of anthropology and archaeology; and

 WHEREAS Chris graduated from Tulane University (B.A.
 Honors 1971), Florida State University (M.S.
 1973), and Arizona State University (Ph.D.
-1979); and and Cultural Resources Management was recognized as one of the nation's leading experts in field; and
+1979); and

 WHEREAS Chris served as a Research Associate at the Yale Peabody Museum and a Research Fellow at the United States National Museum of Natural History, Smithsonian Institution; and